 There are numerous goals that can be achieved through an influencer marketing campaign, including increasing brand awareness, reach and engagement or generating revenue and leads.
 The goals you set will enable you to plan and measure your campaign successfully, by understanding the key metrics you’ll use to assess your performance.

-If your goal is to increase brand awareness, reach or engagement you should measure the impressions, likes, comments and shares to give you an idea of the number of people who have seen and engaged with your content.
+If your goal is to increase brand awareness, reach or engagement you should measure the impressions, likes, comments and shares.
+This will give you an idea of the number of people who have seen and engaged with your content.

 If your goal is lead generation, influencers can be asked to share the link to your brand, product or service.
 Based on the number of leads generated from their link, you can find out the cost per lead and calculate your ROI.

-Similarly, if your goal is to generate revenue, you can create custom affiliate links for each influencer, enabling you to easily keep track of purchases made through each link.
+Similarly, if your goal is to generate revenue, you can create custom affiliate links for each influencer, enabling you to keep track of purchases.
 From this, you’ll be able to calculate the cost per acquisition and determine the ROI of your campaign.
 Using custom affiliate links also enables you to see the value generated from each influencer.

 Define a Target Audience

 Along with setting goals for your campaign, you should determine your target audience.
-Although this may seem like a basic step in planning a campaign, it is often overlooked yet is vital to creating a successful influencer strategy.
+This is often overlooked yet is vital to creating a successful influencer strategy.

-Strategising your campaign will be much easier once you have a clear idea of who you’re targeting, so it’s important to take lots of factors into consideration when developing your target audience.
+Strategising your campaign will be much easier once you have a clear idea of who you’re targeting.
+It’s important to take lots of factors into consideration when developing your target audience.

 You should think about their age, demographics, interests, locations, and more, to help you make sure that your campaign reaches the right people.
-It will also make your job of finding the right influencer for your brand easier as you can search for influencers whose followers have similar interests to your target audience.
+This will also help you find the right influencer for your brand as you can search for influencers whose followers have similar interests.

 2. Thoroughly research your influencers

 Before working with any influencers you should research them thoroughly.
-The increase in popularity of influencer marketing has led to a rise in the number of influencers in the market, and with that has come to a spike in influencer fraud.
+The popularity of influencer marketing has led to a rise in the number of influencers in the market, bringing with it a spike in influencer fraud.

-Fake influencers buy followers, likes and comments to inflate their follower count and engagement, in order to attract brands who will pay them for ineffective sponsored content.
+Fake influencers buy followers, likes and comments to inflate their follower count and engagement.
+This is in order to attract brands who will pay them for ineffective sponsored content.
 Partnering with such influencers can result in a loss for your brand because there’s no ‘real’ audience to engage with.

-Be sure to carry out thorough background research on influencers and their social media profiles before working with them, in order to minimise your losses.
+Be sure to carry out thorough background research on influencers and their social media profiles before working with them.
 You can easily check their average engagements per post and use this to calculate their engagement rate.
 It’s also worth checking to see if they’ve worked with any recognised or reputable brands in the past.

 According to Scrunch, an engagement rate of more than 2.7% is good.